top of page

 Different platforms serve different purposes, and a strategic approach involves choosing those that maximize your exposure while aligning with your personal brand:

-YouTube: If you produce longer-form content like training routines, vlogs, or match analysis, YouTube can serve as a portfolio showcasing your skills and personality long-term and open up a crucial distribution channel for branded content with sponsors.
+• YouTube: If you produce longer-form content like training routines, vlogs, or match analysis, YouTube can serve as a portfolio showcasing your skills and personality long-term and open up a crucial distribution channel for branded content with sponsors.
+However, it does require investment in terms of time.

-Facebook: This is often combined with Instagram for most players in syncing content across Meta platforms - few players in 2025 have an active Facebook-specific strategy
+• Facebook: This is often combined with Instagram for most players in syncing content across Meta platforms - few players in 2025 have an active Facebook-specific strategy, only at the very elite level.

 The key is consistency across platforms, tailoring the content to each and maintaining a professional image.